-Alternative Format materials will be requested at regular requisition times or prior to the end of the school year.
+Alternative Format materials will be requested at regular requisition times or prior to the end of the school year, or as needed during the school year.
 The student's needs should be assessed and alternative format materials requested immediately upon determination of need.

-∢ BUDGET >
+< BUDGET >